Gani Qasymov: 1999 presidential campaign

 In 1999, Qasymov ran for president as an independent in the 1999 Kazakh presidential election.
 He was invited to the analytical television program Portrait of the Week.
 During the conversation, the reporter constantly asked insulting questions.
 As a result, after the journalist's remark “And how, the next morning you don’t have a headache after drinking?”, Qasymov responded saying “could not stand it” and with the words “I see you need flowers and applause!”
 He threw a vase that was on the table with carnations.

 A week later, Qasymov again came to the show with an apology.
 Drinking wine, he spoke in detail about his program and voiced his pre-election slogan “I will put things in order in the country with my hard hand!”
 In order to demonstrate it, Qasymov crushed the wine glass that was on his hand and showed the blood that appeared on his fingers.

 However, before the election day, he suddenly disappeared from the media.
 As a result, Qasymov managed to get only 4.6% of the popular vote.

 Later political career and 2011 presidential campaign

-From 1999 to 2005, Qasymov was a Member of the Mazhilis.
-He was elected on a second round of voting in the 1999 Kazakh legislative election from the Almaty 63rd district.
+From 1999 to 20054, Qasymov was a deputy of the Mäjilis.
+He was elected on a second round of voting in the 1999 Kazakh legislative election from the Äuezov constituency.

 From August 2007 to September 2013, by decree of the President of Kazakhstan, he was appointed as a member of the Senate.

 In 2011, Qasymov again ran for president in the 2011 Kazakh presidential election, according to the CEC, he took second place, although he gained only 1.94% of the popular vote.

 In October 2013, Qasymov became a representative of the National Chamber of Entrepreneurs in the Senate.
 From November 2013, he was a Chairman of the Council for the Protection of Entrepreneurs' Rights.